Adamtaranto/mpg/README.rst

 probablitlies from sequences (in Fasta format) and generates random sequences from this Markov chain.

-To learn transition probablities for a 5th-order Markov chain from the Arabidopsis genome and store them in a file (``ath.yml``):
+To learn transition probabilities for a 5th-order Markov chain from the Arabidopsis genome and store them in a file (``ath.h5``):

 .. code-block:: shell

-    mpg -k 5 -d ath.yml TAIR_10.fasta
+    mpg -k 5 -d ath.h5 TAIR_10.fasta

 To use these transition probablitlies to generate a sequence of 1000bp:

 .. code-block:: shell

-    mpg -l 1000 -r ath.yml
+    mpg -l 1000 -r ath.h5

 To do the above operations at once: